EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 technology itself is just a neutral instrument.
 Whether it is put to good use depends on humans.

-But what both views have in common is that they conceptualize the human-technological relationship in terms of a subject-object divide in which subject and object are external to each other, irrespective of whether the subject is human or some technology.
-But I think that these terms are no longer sufficient for understanding the complexity of deepfakes that heavily blur the demarcation between what is “real” and what is not, and consequently also not for understanding how this is the foundation of a threat to democracy.
+Both views have in common that they conceptualize the human-technological relationship in terms of a subject-object divide, in which subject and object are external to each other, irrespective of whether the subject is human or some technology.
+But I think that these terms are no longer sufficient for understanding the complexity of deepfakes that heavily blur the demarcation between what is “real” and what is not, and consequently also not sufficient for understanding how this is the foundation of a threat to democracy.
 Accordingly, if we are to conceptualize the responsibilities of developers of such technologies, we need to take into account how these technologies mediate reality and human praxis.